8 Easy Tips to Make Your Weekly Meal Prep a Breeze

-Consider Your Preferences
+Consider Your Family's Personal Preferences.

 When selecting your weekly recipes, look for overlapping ingredients and prioritize making those in the same week.
 For example, if two recipes use quinoa, you’ll get more bang for your buck if you make one larger batch.
-Here’s a trick: search one ingredient, like “sweet potato” on our site, and filter by "recipes."

-Embrace the Bowl
+Embrace the Bowl.

 Want a template for meal prep success?
 Opt for one or two veggies, plus one starchy carb, plus one protein.
 This combo will not only keep your blood sugar and energy stable, it makes for endlessly delicious grain bowls.
-Add an irresistible sauce or dressing, and you’re set!
+Add an irresistible sauce or dressing, and you’re set.

 Not only do you need to make room on your calendar for meal prep, you need to look at the week ahead to figure out what and how much to make.
 Going out for a birthday dinner on Tuesday, and a business lunch on Thursday?
 Factor in these meals when you're determining your shopping list.
 Pro tip: writing everything down helps.

-Make a List
+Make a List.

 Once you’ve selected your recipes, put together a detailed shopping list.
 And before you head to the store, don’t forget to check your fridge and pantry to see if you already have some of the things you’ll need.

-Invest in Quality Storage Containers
+Invest in Quality Storage Containers.

 Glass, stainless steel, or BPA-free plastic with locking lids are all great options for storing food.
 Mason jars are great for salads and soups, too.
 Just be sure the containers you’re using are functional and nice to look at.
 You’ll have more fun meal prepping and eating if your food looks beautiful.
+Why not?

-Organize Your Fridge
+Keep Your Fridge Organized.